House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Cordless Reciprocating Saw Overview

-DEWALT DCS380BA cordless reciprocating saw is going to have one significant difference when compared to the corded, and that is the source of power.
-A cordless saw is going to use batteries for power as opposed to the electrical power used with the corded option.
+DEWALT DCS380B A cordless reciprocating saw has one significant difference when compared to the corded one, and that is the source of power.
+A cordless saw uses batteries for power as opposed to the electrical power used with the corded option.

 See Also: Our reviews of the best cordless reciprocating saws